Pacifism in the United States: Civil War

-Arbitration movement 1890s-1914
+Arbitration movement 1890s–1914

 The U.S. and Great Britain were pioneers in the use of arbitration to resolve their differences.
-It was first used in the Jay Treaty of 1795 negotiated by John Jay, and played a major role in the Alabama Claims case of 1872 whereby major tensions regarding British support for the Confederacy during the Civil War were resolved.
+It was first used in the Jay Treaty of 1795 negotiated by John Jay, and played a major role in the Alabama Claims case of 1872 whereby major tensions regarding the United Kingdom and the American Civil War were resolved.
 At the First International Conference of American States in 1890, a plan for systematic arbitration was developed, but not accepted.
 The Hague Peace Conference of 1899 saw the major world powers agree to a system of arbitration and the creation of a Permanent Court of Arbitration.

 Arbitration was widely discussed among diplomats and elites in the 1890–1914 era.
 The 1895 dispute between the United States and Britain over Venezuela was peacefully resolved through arbitration.
 Both nations realized that a mechanism was desirable to avoid possible future conflicts.
 The Olney-Pauncefote Treaty of 1897 was a proposed treaty between the United States and Britain in 1897 that required arbitration of major disputes.
 The treaty was rejected by the U.S. Senate and never went into effect.